wine articles

 25. Eat nuts Nuts are the perfect snack food and are filled with anti-aging fats, vitamins and minerals.
 They are also great for suppressing appetite–just don’t eat more than a handful.

-26. Avoid dairy Studies of aging skin have shown that milk and milk products are associated with more aging and wrinkles.
+26. Avoid dairy Studies of aging skin have shown that milk and milk products are associated with acne, which can lead to scaring and age spots.

 27. Avoid processed meats Processed meats are associated with many different health problems in humans.
 No need to get too hung up on this, but you may not want to eat deli meat every single day if you want to stay young.